 Increase the percentage of students using bicycles as their primary mode of transportation on campus by 20% from the 2011 survey to the 2015 survey.

-Increase incentives and services that encourage bicycle commuting.
+[F&S] Increase incentives and services that encourage bicycle commuting.

 Provide information packets about occasional parking options to new employees by June 30, 2015.